Complex Long-Term Care Patient (Term)

 From All Rights (Kol-Zchut) (www.kolzchut.org.il)

 - A complex long-term care patient is a long-term care patient who, in addition to being unable to perform daily functions, requires constant supervision by a doctor due to:

 - Pressure ulcers (bedsores)

 - Prolonged intravenous infusion

 - Chemotherapy and/or radiation therapy

-- As of 2009, a patient fed by way of a feeding tube is no longer considered to be a complex long-term care patient; but rather, simply a long-term care patient.
-Click here to see a Ministry of Health director circular for more information.
+- As of 2009, a patient fed through a feeding tube is no longer considered to be a complex long-term care patient; but rather, simply a long-term care patient.
+(Click here to see a Ministry of Health director circular for more information.)

-An 80 year old man who was considered to be a long-term care patient developed stage 4 bedsores and was thereafter defined as a complex long-term care patient by a doctor specializing in geriatrics.
+An 81 year old woman who was considered to be a long-term care patient developed stage 4 bedsores and was thereafter defined as a complex long-term care patient by a geriatric doctor.